ThomasJClark/glintscript/README.md

 > [!WARNING]
 > Under construction.
 If you're here to make mods, move along.

-# Glintscript 💎
+# GlintScript 💎

-Glintscript is a WIP experimental Lua scripting platform for modding ELDEN RING.
-It aims to be the environment for custom runtime scripting that's missing from the FromSoftware engine.
+GlintScript is a WIP experimental Lua scripting environment for ELDEN RING mods.
 It's mainly intended to replace the [HKS script extender](https://github.com/ElaDiDu/Scripts-Data-Exposer-FS), and may also be an easier alternative to writing custom DLLs or cheat tables, or a more powerful alternative to the built-in EMEVD event scripting system.

 ## Usage

-1. Add `glintscript-er.dll` as a DLL using me3
+1. Add `glintscript.dll` as a DLL using me3
 2. Add a mod folder (e.g. `mod`) as a package using me3
-3. Create Glintscript files ending in `.glint.lua` in the `script\glint\` subdirectory of your mod folder
+3. Create GlintScript files ending in `.glint.lua` in the `script\glint\` subdirectory of your mod folder

 You can also have other `.lua` files for shared helper functions and constants, but only files named with a `.glint.lua` will be executed automatically.